MicrosoftDocs/sdk-api/sdk-api-src/content/dinputd/nf-dinputd-idirectinputjoyconfig-openconfigkey.md

 ### -param arg1

-TBD
+Indicates a zero-based joystick identification number.

 ### -param arg2

-TBD

-### -param arg3

-TBD

-#### - idJoy

-Indicates a zero-based joystick identification number.

-#### - phk

-Points to the opened registry key on success.

-#### - regsam

 Specifies a registry security access mask.
 This can be any of the values permitted by the <b>RegOpenKeyEx</b> function.
 If write access is requested, then joystick configuration must first be acquired.
 If only read access is requested, then acquisition is not required.
 At least one access mask must be specified.

+### -param arg3

+Points to the opened registry key on success.

 ## -returns